“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 The person interviewing you doesn’t know anything about your previous workplace, and they probably aren’t interested in learning about it.
 What the interviewer wants to know about is you, and if the first thing you do is rant about your last job, the only thing the interviewer will take away from your response is that you’re negative.

-You’ll want to end your answer by focusing on what you learned from your previous experience as a whole, your future goals, and your ambitions.
+Always end your answer by focusing on what you learned from your previous experience as a whole, your future goals, and your ambitions.
 Highlight why you believe this new role is the perfect fit for your skills and experience.
 After all, the interviewer is interested in seeing what kind of potential employee you would be.

 Other interview resources